 Alternative to the deteriorating phone network: If you live in one of the 20+ states where phone line maintenance is no longer required, you may experience call quality decline and service lapses.
 VoIP phones are a smart alternative, relying upon the newer internet-utility infrastructure.

-Getting started with Ooma Telo phone service begins with an upfront hardware purchase of $99.99.
+Ooma Telo is truly a low-cost home phone service for seniors.
+Getting started begins with an upfront hardware purchase of $99.99.
 This device provides customers with telephone call quality that far exceeds the competition at low monthly rates that can add up to big savings.

 Ooma offers two levels of phone service.
 Ooma home phone service is the ultimate low-cost calling plan, costing an average of $4 to $7 per month in taxes and fees depending on your postal code.
 Unlimited U.S. calling as well as a wide set of calling features are included.